45 Most Common Types of Spiders in Florida

 The Orbweaver spider can be identified by a pattern like a baseball diamond on its body and will generally create an orb-shaped web.

 These spiders typically eat insects that land on the webs.
-They also live around human population centers and are often found on house plants or backyard trees.
+They live around human population centers and are often found on house plants or backyard trees.

 These spiders do not harm people.
 Web Weavers are usually seen with small round weaves covering large areas.